 That’s certainly the case for me – I’m an expert at seeing, imagining, and picturing the absolute worst outcome in almost any situation. (“Oh, you have a bad headache?
 It must be a brain tumor.”
 “Oh, he’s late getting home.
 He must have been in a terrible accident!”)
 This runs in my family (my mother was a pro at this and my sisters are too!), but I think that many women tend toward visualizing the most negative outcome.

-Because the reality is that practicing visualization will help you do the things you really want to do.
+Because the reality is that practicing visualization can help you do the things you really want to do.
 In other words, “Being able to do something in your head, greatly increase your chances of being able to do it in real life.”
+(Dr. Janice Vilhauer)

-If you’re serious about making a lasting positive change(s) this year, here are three simple things you can do to get started:
+If you’re serious about making a lasting healthy or positive change(s) this year, here are three simple things you can do to get started:

 1. Create a mental picture of the outcome you want to achieve.
 Visualization can focus on the outcome (what you want) or the process (how you get there), and you need to do both.
 But first, focus on the outcome.
 You want to do something new or different for a reason – you want something to change.
 You may be trying to lose weight, reduce the stress in your life, turn your hobby into a business, write a book, improve your marriage – or something else entirely.